Cossacks 3: Reception

 Cossacks 3 received "mixed or average" reviews from professional critics according to review aggregator website Metacritic – the average mark was 63 out of 100 points.

 German magazine GameStar held the same opinion, scoring game at 68 points out of 100.
-It was said that the new game relies on nostalgia and that the imitation of the first game does not contribute to the development of the game.
+It was said that the new game relies on nostalgia and that the imitation of the original does not contribute to the development of the game.